Dollar hits four-year high, poised for best quarter in six years

 The euro was on track to fall 7.8 percent against the dollar in the third quarter, its biggest quarterly loss since the second quarter of 2010.

-The dollar inched up to another six-year high against the yen of 109.86 yen JPY=EBS, and was last trading up 0.17 percent on the day at 109.695 yen.
+The dollar inched up to another six-year high against the yen of 109.86 yen, and was last trading up 0.17 percent on the day at 109.695 yen.

 Some analysts had cautioned that the dollar's three-month-long rally was at risk of running out of steam, particularly against the yen.